gahr/tcl-scgi/README.md

 The scgi.tcl software requires Tcl 8.6 and the Thread extension.

-User scripts can use the following procs:

-    @ " text text [command arg1 arg2] $var1 $var2 \n more text"

-    Append its argument, evaluated by Tcl, to the output buffer.

-    @ { pure html text }

-    Append its argument, not evaluated by Tcl, to the output buffer.
+User scripts consist of pure HTML code with interleaved Tcl scripts enclosed in &lt;? and ?&gt; tags.

+The following special commands are available

+    @ arg
+        Synonym to [puts].
+The argument is evaluated by Tcl if it's not enclosed in braces.
+        Examples:
+        @ [info hostname]
+        @ "Using Tcl version [tcl patchlevel]"
+        @ {Here [square brakets] are dumped literally}

     ::scgi::header key value ?replace?
         Append the header "Key: value" to the output buffer.
 If replace is true (the default), a previous header with the same key is replaced by the one specified.

     ::scgi::flush
         Send the output buffered (including headers and body data) to the client and close the connection.
 Once called, no further output is possible, but the script stays alive and can continue processing data.

     ::scgi::params
         Return a dictionary with the request parameters.

     ::scgi::param name
         Return the value of a specified request parameter.
 If the parameter does not exist, return the empty string.

     ::scgi::req_head
         Return a dictionary with the request headers.

     ::scgi::req_body
         Return the (URL-encoded) request body.

     ::scgi::exit
         Send the output buffered (including headers and body data) to the client and terminate the execution of the current script. [exit] is aliased to ::scgi::exit and can be used too.

+Short tags are also available by using a combination of an opening tag &lt;? and @ command:

+    Running Tcl version <?@ [info patchlevel] ?>